us0p/alexandria/library/programming/tools/SQL/036-delete.md

 ```

 The `WHERE` clause is optional.
 If you omit the `WHERE` clause, the `DELETE` statement will delete all rows from the table.

+Can also delete records based on other table with [USING](043-using.md)